samarthps29/rss-aggregator/README.md

 # RSS Aggregator

-An RSS Aggregator built with Go, PostgreSQL, and concurrency.
+An RSS Aggregator built with Go, PostgreSQL.

 ## Overview